The best project you will ever work on is yourself

 If you would like to become a Lamp Peer Advocate, then please click here.

 Lamp provides peer group advocacy where carers meet monthly in a safe and informal environment to share successes and discuss challenges in their caring role.
-Complex advocacy needs will be addressed via 1 to 1 Carers’ advocacy service, which you can read more about here.
 Our dedicated carers’ advocate facilitates the groups.
 The groups provide a range of activities and formal meetings and/or training to address challenges faced by carers in their caring role.

-Lamp runs a day group and an evening group (please see below) normally from their offices, please ring 0116255 6286 if interested.
+Lamp runs a day group and an evening group (please see below) normally from our offices.
+Please ring 0116 255 6286 if interested.
 Refreshments are provided.

 Who Can Attend?